Roberto Citran

 Roberto Citran (born 26 January 1955) is an Italian actor.

 Life and career

-Born in Padua, Citran graduated in psychology and founded the university film club "CINEMAUNO" in his hometown.
+Born in Padua, Citran graduated in psychology and founded the university film club CinemaUno.
 After some sporadic stage works he founded a small theater company, "Punto e Virgola".

-Citran is probably best known for his films with the director Carlo Mazzacurati, Paduan like him, who made him debuting in a main role in 1989, in Il prete bello.
+Citran is best known for his films with fellow Paduan director Carlo Mazzacurati, who in 1989 got him his first main role in Il prete bello.

-In 1994 Citran won a Volpi Cup for best supporting actor for his performance in Mazzacurati's Il toro.
+In 1994, Citran won a Volpi Cup for best supporting actor for his performance in Mazzacurati's The Bull.